helsharif/soco-energy-demand-forecasting/README.md

 **Short-term electricity demand forecasting project for the Southern Company (SOCO) balancing authority.** This project builds a clean, portfolio-ready workflow for forecasting the full hourly demand trajectory over the next 48 hours using historical electricity demand, calendar features, lagged demand behavior, rolling-window statistics, and regional weather data.

-The repository is currently focused on data preparation, exploratory analysis, and feature engineering.
-Model training and experiment tracking are planned as the next stage.
+The project is complete as a portfolio-ready forecasting workflow: data preparation, feature engineering, time-aware modeling, MLflow experiment tracking, XGBoost interpretability, leakage checks, static result exports, and a deployed Streamlit results dashboard are all included.

 ---